Top

 Make sure you have OWN-OCC disability insurance.
 This ensures that you will receive benefits if you are unable to perform your current job.
 Some disability insurances will not pay a benefit if you can still work.
 For instance, a surgeon that loses feeling in one arm, but he could technically still be a check-out clerk at Wal-Mart.
 This disability policy is crap.
 Make sure you have own-occ, and ask your HR department if that’s what their policy offers.

 Don’t be caught without income insurance.
 This is basically what disability insurance is when you boil it down to the core.
-Disability insurance should be cheap, unless you’re in a dangerous profession like window washer.
-There’s no reason NOT to have it.
+Disability insurance should be cheap, unless you have a dangerous job like being a window washer.
+There’s no reason not to have it.

 Will this article help you save or earn more money?
 Get others like it simply by entering your email address below.
 Your email is used only for delivering daily money tips and you can opt out of delivery at any time.
 Click here to see all your free subscription options.